Mike-Albi-MK/backend-final-project/README.md

 # Backend Final Project
-An attempt of creating a full-stack application.
+An attempt at creating a full-stack application.

 ## ***TOPIC***
 This project will be a platform for filmmakers on an amateur and semi-profi level.
 It aims at